snowplow-archive/snowplow.github.com/README.md

 Remember: source files are stored in the `source` branch.
 (Which you have been editting.)
 To deploy, we need to get Jekyll to generate the static html pages, copy them to our master repo and then push them to Github.
 To do this:

-Firstly add and commit the changes made to the source repo
+Firstly add and commit the changes made to the source repo.
+Do this in the host (rather than the guest VM)

-	git checkout source
+	$ exit
-	// make relevant changes and updates to the site git add .
+	// make relevant changes and updates to the site
+	$ git add .
-	git commit -m "{{enter description of changes made}}"
+	$ git commit -m "{{enter description of changes made}}"

-Now run Jekyll locally to generate the static pages into the `_site` folder

-	jekyll

 Now switch to the master branch